leihuayi/NetworkEmbedding/README.md

-Sarah Gross, student 2017280160

 # Presentation

-This project is Homework 3 of Machine Learning course of Tsinghua Univeristy.
+This project was done for Machine Learning course of Tsinghua Univeristy.

 ## Requirements